babylonchain/networks/bbn-test-4/parameters/README.md

 ## Updating staking parameters

-Given that staking parameters are used by multiple entities running in distributed manner to validate staking and unbonding transactions, updates to the `global-params.json` must be made in well-defined and transparent manner.
+Given that the staking parameters are used by multiple entities running in a distributed environment to validate staking and unbonding transactions, all updates to the `global-params.json` must be made in well-defined and transparent manner.

-To update parameters following steps will be taken:
+To update parameters the following steps will be taken:
-1. The Babylon team creates PR to this repository with an updated `global-params.json` file.
+1. The Babylon team creates a PR in this repository with an updated `global-params.json` file.
-The only allowed modification to this file is appending a new object to `versions` collection.
+The only allowed modification to this file is appending a new object to the `versions` collection.
 The newly appended object must obey all rules defined in the previous paragraph.
 2. All interested entities, for example, covenant signers, approve this PR.
-Each approval is interpreted as being ready to validate transactions using `global-params.json` from this PR.
+Each approval is interpreted as being ready to validate transactions using the new `global-params.json` introduced by the PR.
-3. After enough approvals are gathered, PR is merged.
+3. After enough approvals are gathered, the PR is merged.
 Now the tip of the `main` branch contains the last version of staking parameters.